Designing reassurance in a high-intent moment

 REFRAME

 What users needed wasn't more information.
+It was reassurance.

 Early on I assumed personalization was the answer — show people their own data back, make them feel seen.
 What I found was the opposite.
 A screen full of accurate, well-organized information made the experience feel transactional.
 That reframe changed every decision that followed.